HafsaTazrian/AI_Gaming_Project_Chase_the_Star/README.md

 **Game too slow**: Use `greedy` or `bfs` instead of `aStar` **Paths ignore bushes**: Check `moveCost` in config

-## 📝 License

-MIT License - Feel free to modify and extend!

-## 🤝 Contributing

-Ideas for improvements:
-- Neural network-based pathfinding
-- Genetic algorithm for strategy evolution
-- Procedural maze generation (Prim's, Kruskal's)
-- Minimax for adversarial planning
-- Monte Carlo Tree Search for agent decisions

----

-**Happy Pathfinding! 🚀**

-### Configurations

-The game configuration is in the `src/config.json` file.

-## Documents

-See `docs/wiki.md` for the details.

 ### Class Diagram